OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 chicken is slaughtered in your honour, an undisciplined boy might pounce on the

 gizzard, which is the symbol of respect for you.
-No any other part of the
+No other part of the

 chicken has the same value as the gizzard to an important guest.
 When you are